 What Is the Average Click-Through Rate for a PPC Ad?

 However, it’s important to note that average CTR, as well as other key metrics, like conversion rate, can vary widely by industry, because some industries are more competitive than others.
 So the best way to know if your CTR is higher or lower than average is to look at industry-specific benchmarks.
+Below, you'll find benchmarks for average CTR for 20 common industries:

 How Does Your Average CTR Stack Up Against Competitors?